openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following claims are used in the Batch Credential Response:

 * `transaction_id`: REQUIRED.
-JSON String identifying a Deferred Issuance transaction.
+String identifying a Deferred Issuance transaction.

 Credential Issuer MUST invalidate `transaction_id` after the credential for which it was meant was obtained by the Wallet.